OAI/sig-moonwalk/README.md

 # OpenAPI v4 (aka Moonwalk) Proposal

 ## Introduction
 This refresh of OpenAPI attempts to walk a fine line of being simpler while at the same time being more flexible.
 It attempts to lean more on existing standards and to minimize adding new functionality.
+The essence of the restructured model is captured in this diagram.

 ```mermaid